adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 To explain how to build a library that conforms to the Real Progressive Enhancement would likely require a book of its own.
 Fortunately, Peter Michaux's article *Cross-Browser Widgets* [[7](#ref7)] provides a detailed walkthrough.
 However, *this* article wouldn't be complete without a short example of its own would it?

 This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers".
 Quite the opposite in-fact.
-The meaning of "dropping support for &hellip;" changes to "degrades gracefully in &hellip;".
+The words "drops support for" changes to "degrades gracefully in".
 You also get to determine an appropriate degradation point suitable for your project.

 	// library.js
 	var lib = {};